yemaedahrav/Machine_Learning_for_Turbulent_Fluid_Dynamics/README.md

 # Machine Learning for Turbulent Fluid Dynamics
 ### Statistical Description of fluid flow in a pipe
 This repository consists of the work done as a student developer, during the Google Summer of Code (GSoC) 2021 program.
-The project, Machine Learning for Turbulent Fluid Dynamics is a part of the Turbulent suburbanization under the Machine Learning for Science (ML4SCI) umbrella organization.
+The project, Machine Learning for Turbulent Fluid Dynamics is a part of the Turbulent suborganization under the Machine Learning for Science (ML4SCI) umbrella organization.